DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 When you run the game though you will see a problem.
 Our health starts at zero now.
 This is because the variable in `DataManager` was not set to anything at the start.\
 You could simply set `DataManager.playerHealth` to a default value but this will make it more difficult to change these values as they can't be used like a normal public variable.\
-If you want to use this method of passing variable you will likely have to stomach this inconvience.
+If you want to use this method of passing variable you will likely have to stomach this inconvenience.
 A slight "hacky" alternative would be to have a boolean declared that doesn't use the `DataManager`  the first time it's set.\
 If you wish to try that you will have to figure out a way to set that up.
 For our uses, setting the value through the `DataManager` directly should work fine.

 It should be quite trivial to add new variables to this script and hook them into other scripts start functions.